wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 TODO: graphics, diagrams

+## Safety & Security Improvements

+Given Wasmi's origins in the blockchain space and its focus on embedded systems, safety and security has always been of central importance.

+### Security Audit

+The [Stellar Development Foundation](https://stellar.org/foundation) sponsored an [extensive security audit for Wasmi](https://github.com/wasmi-labs/wasmi/blob/main/resources/audit-2024-11-27.pdf) conducted by [Runtime Verification Inc.](https://runtimeverification.com/).

+Over the course of several months a whole team of security professionals inspected the Wasmi codebase, analysed its architecture and wrote down their assessment in the document linked above.
+During that process they were able to find some issues and concerns which were quickly fixed.

+### Fuzzing Infrastructure

+Wasmi has received its own fuzzing infrastructure consisting of 3 different fuzzing targets:

+- 🔧 `translate`: Continuously translates Wasm blobs and tries to find bugs in Wasmi's translation engine.
+- 🏃 `execute`: Executes Wasm blobs with various inputs and tries to find bugs in Wasmi's execution engine.
+- ⚖️ `differential`: Compares the execution of Wasmi with other Wasm runtimes and tries to find examples of mismatching semantics. [^3]

+Especially the `differential` fuzzing target finds quite a lot of issues before they land in new releases.
+And conversely, on Wasmtime's own fuzzing infrastructure [Wasmi acts as an oracle](https://github.com/bytecodealliance/wasmtime/blob/v38.0.4/crates/fuzzing/src/oracles/diff_wasmi.rs) for its differential fuzzing.

+### OSS-Fuzz

+On top of that [Wasmi has been added to Google's OSS-Fuzz](https://github.com/google/oss-fuzz/pull/12665) and is now continuously fuzzed.
+This has already found some intricate bugs and issues and is a valuable addition that helps to keep Wasmi safe and secure.

+### Wast Testsuite

+Wasmi now has its own external [Wasmi testsuite](https://github.com/wasmi-labs/wasmi-tests) alongside the official Wasm spec testsuite.
+This [WebAssembly Script (Wast)](https://github.com/WebAssembly/spec/tree/wg-3.0/interpreter#scripts) based testsuite features Wasmi specific testcases and is continuously extended to assert semantic behavior in even more cases. [^4]

+### Minified Dependency Graph

+A minified graph of external dependencies usually implies a smaller attack surface.
+In March 2024, Wasmi still had 7 external dependencies.
+And today, with Wasmi 1.0 we are down to just 2:

+- [`spin`](https://crates.io/crates/spin): Low-level primitives for locks and mutexes for `no_std` environments which Wasmi supports.
+Note that this is a trivial dependency when compiling Wasmi with `std` feature enabled.
+- [`wasmparser`](https://crates.io/crates/wasmparser): A Bytecode Alliance maintained highly efficient Wasm parser and validator.

+There are [plans for an internal `wasmi_parse` crate](https://github.com/wasmi-labs/wasmi/issues/1514) that would replace the external `wasmparser` crate, eventually dropping to just 1 lightweight external dependency.

+The removal of external dependencies has also had significant positive impact on Wasmi's compile times. [^5]

 ## What has happened since last blog post

 - [x] ~Wasmi no longer belongs to Parity but is a stand-alone project.~